 "International students contribute so much to the UK campuses as well as the economy.
 Prospective students can be assured that the top priority for our universities is ensuring the health, safety and wellbeing of all students and staff in the new academic year.
 Now assurances must be given that new ways of learning will not penalise them now or in the future."

-1. UUKi's document 'Kickstarting the recovery for international student recruitment: what do we need from government?' can be read in full here
+- Read UUKi's document 'Kickstarting the recovery for international student recruitment: what do we need from government?'

-2. A list of UK universities along with their method of teaching for autumn 2020 can be found here
+- Please find a list of UK universities along with their method of teaching for autumn 2020